-The following information supplements and amends our discussions set forth under "Legal Proceedings" in our Annual Report on Form 10-K for the 2016 fiscal year and our Quarterly Report on Form 10-Q for the first quarter of 2017.
+The following information supplements and amends our discussions set forth under "Legal Proceedings" in our Annual Report on Form 10-K for the 2016 fiscal year and our Quarterly Report on Form 10-Q for the first and second quarters of 2017.
 Except as discussed below, there have been no material developments concerning the matters discussed in those reports.